 Singapore Changi Airport, commonly known as Changi Airport (SIN).Opens external site in a new window The airport is a major civilian airport that serves Singapore and one of the largest transportation hubs in Asia.
 The airport is located in Changi, at the eastern end of Singapore, approximately 20 km from Marina Bay, Singapore's Downtown centre.

-Passengers on Qantas flights from Singapore are allocated checked baggage.
-If you require extra luggage, you can purchase an additional baggage allowance online before departure.
+All passengers flying from Singapore are allocated checked baggage.
+If you need more luggage, you can purchase an additional baggage allowance online prior to departure.